 by Paul Harrison.

-Pantheist beliefs are above all statements of an emotional response
+Scientific Pantheism is above all all an emotional response

 of reverence and belonging to Nature and the wider Universe

 in all their power, beauty and mystery, as revealed to us

 emotional response to Nature and the wider Universe.
 It accepts that these

 are the only reality that we can truly know, the only reality that truly

 matters, the only reality we have to relate to.
 They are the place we arose,

 the place we belong, the context of our daily lives.
 We are at home here.